 Fellows should be sure that relatives and friends understand the difficulty of mid-semester/vacation visits, and should plan for travel after the formal conclusion of the program.

-For programs concluding outside of the United States, may stay in the country after the end of the program?
+For programs that conclude outside of the U.S., can I stay in-country after the end of the program?